Clean Car Debate At Minnesota Capitol May Lead To Summer Closures Of State Parks, Trails

 No agreement by the end of the session on May 17 would leave the DNR and others without an operating budget come July 1, and could force park closures days before the most popular camping holiday of the year.

-“We’re going to be busy this summer, and a lot of people are going to be getting outside and having a good time, and I’m hopeful,” Rivers said.MORE NEWS: Fargo Teen Arrested In Shooting Death Of Moorhead Taxi Driver Abdullahi Abdullahi
+“We’re going to be busy this summer, and a lot of people are going to be getting outside and having a good time, and I’m hopeful,” Rivers said.MORE NEWS: COVID Restrictions: Walz To End Capacity Restrictions By May 28, Mask Mandate By July 1

 MPCA officials say if Minnesota doesn’t adopt the new emissions standards, the state will default to less-strict federal standards.